-10. 44 percent of salespeople plan to leave their job within two years.
+10. Within the next two years, about 44 percent of salespeople plan to leave their job.

-Deloitte data shows sales job loyalty is decreasing with the growing number of open positions.
-Nearly half of the sellers are planning to leave their current role within two years.
-A quarter of salespeople plan to quit their jobs within one year.
+Data from Deloitte shows that sales job loyalty is decreasing with the growing number of open positions.
+Within the next two years, nearly half of the sellers plan to leave their current jobs.
+And a quarter of them plan to quit their jobs within one year.

-11. There are more than 2 million open sales positions in the U.S.
+11. In the U.S. there are more than 2 million open sales positions.

-A quick search for sales jobs in ZipRecruiter pulls up over 2 million opportunities in the U.S. This isn’t expected to slow down any time sooner.
-As economies continue reopening and reestablishing normal operations, businesses are expected to increase their sales force numbers.
+If you search for sales jobs in ZipRecruiter, it pulls up over 2 million opportunities in the U.S. And this isn’t expected to slow down any time sooner.
+As economies around the world continue to reopen and reestablish the normal operations, businesses are likely to increase their sales force numbers.

-12. Only 1-in-5 employees really see a future at their organization.
+12. Only 1-in-5 sales employees say that they really see a future at their organization.

 - Three times more happier in their jobs